sonic-net/DASH/documentation/private-link-service/private-link-service.md

 # DASH Private Link and Private Link NSG HLD

 Azure Private Link provides private connectivity from a virtual network to Azure platform as a service, by providing an 1-to-1 VNET mapping to the service.
-In addition, it is also used by ExpressRoute for providing the similar functionality for on-prem network.

 This doc is used to capture the requirements for implementing the Private Link and Private Link NSG in the context of DASH APIs.